sitamgithub-MSIT/MalDetect/README.md

     - `model.py`: This file contains the code for the model architecture used for model training.
     - `optimizer.py`: This file contains the code for the optimizer tuning used in the model training pipeline.

-  - `pipeline/`: This directory contains the code for the model training and prediction pipeline.
+  - `pipeline/`: This directory contains the model training and prediction pipeline code.

     - `train_pipeline.py`: This file contains the code for the model training pipeline.
     - `predict_pipeline.py`: This file contains the code for the prediction pipeline.